Respond.io

 Latest ship moves from both products, interleaved chronologically. ⚡ = editorial spark.

 Sparkpulse doesn't pick a winner — we score release velocity, not feature parity.
-Service Fusion and Supportbench are shipping at a similar cadence (velocity 5.0 vs 5.0, both within Sparkpulse's "active" band).
+Service Fusion is currently shipping more aggressively (velocity 6.3 vs 5.0), with 1 editorial sparks in the last 30 days against 0.
 For your specific use case, the alternatives sections above list other Support products to evaluate alongside.

 Top Service Fusion alternatives in Support are ranked by recent ship velocity.
 Browse the "Service Fusion alternatives" section above for the current picks, or visit /alternatives/servicefusion for the full list with editorial commentary on each.